PracHub

 What they test

-xAI appears to test whether you can build real systems at speed, not just solve isolated interview puzzles.
-Coding rounds still matter, and you should be strong on core data structures and algorithms, but the emphasis is broader: writing clear code, making sensible implementation choices, debugging thoughtfully, and discussing tradeoffs while you work.
-Interviewers seem to care about whether you can reason from first principles and turn that into production-quality engineering.
+• Building real systems at speed.
+Coding rounds still matter, and you should be strong on core data structures and algorithms, but the emphasis is broader than isolated puzzles.
+The underlying signal is whether you can reason from first principles and turn that reasoning into production-quality engineering.

-Another distinctive area is technical ownership.
-The company’s use of a statement of exceptional work, plus late-stage project discussions or presentations, signals that xAI wants evidence that you have personally driven hard technical work end to end.
+• Technical ownership.
+The statement of exceptional work, combined with late-stage project discussions or presentations, signals that xAI wants evidence you personally drove hard technical work end to end.
 Be ready to explain architecture decisions, implementation details, constraints, failure modes, and measurable results for one or two standout projects.
-If your examples involve ambiguous requirements, rapid iteration, or scaling challenges, make those parts easy to understand.

 How to stand out